-The property will be comprised of excess and surplus usable personal property at sites in the WEST Region which includes all Disposition Service Sites West of the Mississippi River to include Alaska, Hawaii, and Guam.
+The property will be comprised of surplus personal property at sites in the East Region which includes all Disposition Service Sites East of the Mississippi River to include the U.S. territories of Puerto Rico and the Virgin Islands.
 The property has been identified by the Government as safe to sell.
-Usable property is defined in the DEFINITIONS section of this Invitation.
-Property issued under this contract will be assigned a demilitarization code of A or Q6.
+Surplus personal property is defined in the DEFINITIONS section of this Invitation.
+Property issued under this contract will be assigned a demilitarization (DEMIL) code of A, Limited F, or Q6.